intheon/rest-backend/README.md

 | DELETE    | /api/widget/:id | Delete's specific widget. |
 | DELETE    | /api/state/:id | Delete's specific state. |

+##### Authorisation #####

+Each request needs to have a header called 'Authorization' in order to proceed.
+This contains the user name, and a token which exists for an hour when the user logs in initially.
+When a log in occurs, it checks the username/pwd against the db, then fires back a token and token expiry which can be saved as a cookie.

+This uses the Slim framework, and uses a custom middleware to intercept each request to make sure it's authorised.
+If not, a 401 is fired back.
+See tokenAuth.php and core.php for implementation.
 ##### More to come! #####